MicrosoftLearning/mslearn-azure-ml/Instructions/05-Train-classification-model.md

 ## Clone the lab materials

-When you've created the workspace and necessary compute resources, you can open the Azure Machine Learning Studio and clone the lab materials in to the workspace.
+When you've created the workspace and necessary compute resources, you can open the Azure Machine Learning Studio and clone the lab materials into the workspace.

 1. In the Azure portal, navigate to the Azure Machine Learning workspace named `mlw-dp100-labs`.
 1. Select the Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
 Another tab will open in your browser to open the Azure Machine Learning Studio.